-Your clothes may begin to feel looser, and most people will notice.
-It’s important to keep in mind that eating well and making good decisions for your health are the most important things you can do — weight loss is simply a bonus!
+For most people, losing 20 pounds will affect how you look and, more importantly, how you feel.
+Your face may look thinner, and your clothes may begin to feel looser, and most people will notice.
+Unfortunately, we all tend to lose weight in different ways, so a 20-pound loss isn’t one size fits all.
+It’s essential to keep in mind that eating well and making good decisions for your health are the most important things you can do — weight loss is simply a bonus!

 Suddenly those loose-fitting jeans don’t seem so important, right?
 As you’re making healthier lifestyle changes and swapping out some food on your plate, keep these benefits in mind!

-Wondering if intermittent fasting will help speed weight loss?
-The studies have been pretty positive.
+Are you wondering if intermittent fasting will help speed weight loss?
+The studies have been pretty positive, and the different options make it so you can find the version of IF that best suits your lifestyle.

 Weight loss studies surrounding intermittent fasting have typically investigated the 5:2 diet or alternate-day fasting interventions lasting three to six months.
 The research revealed that it takes four to six months to lose 20 pounds with no change in diet.

-Most of these intermittent fasting studies surrounding the 5:2 diet protocol or minimal calorie fasting days report significant weight loss.
-These reports of weight loss on the 5:2 diet range from 3.2% weight loss in comparison to a control group over a 12-week period to 8% weight loss in an 8-week trial with overweight adults with asthma.
+Most intermittent fasting studies surrounding the 5:2 diet protocol or minimal calorie fasting days report significant weight loss.
+These reports of weight loss on the 5:2 diet range from 3.2% weight loss compared to a control group over a 12-week period to 8% weight loss in an 8-week trial with overweight adults with asthma.

 An easier method of intermittent fasting for most women is the 16:8 schedule.
 This time-restricted fasting method involves consuming foods during an 8-hour window and then fasting for the remaining 16 hours each day.
-This method is popular because many believe it better supports the body’s circadian rhythm.
+This method is popular because many believe it supports the body’s circadian rhythm better.

 With the 16:8 schedule, you can adjust your eating time to when you find you are most hungry.
 If breakfast is something you can take or leave, you may want to wait and have your first meal at noon.
 Your second meal might be only a snack around 4:00 and then dinner at 7:30.
 Or conversely, you might have breakfast at 9:00 and your last meal by 5:00.

-The beauty of intermittent fasting is that just by limiting the hours you eat in a day, you should be satisfied with consuming less calories.
+The beauty of intermittent fasting is that just by limiting the hours you eat in a day, you should be satisfied with consuming fewer calories.
 Do consult a doctor before attempting intermittent fasting.
 It is not for everyone, especially those that are hypoglycemic.
-Assuming your doctor does give you the go ahead, gradually reduce the hours you consume your meals.
+Assuming your doctor does give you the go-ahead, gradually reduce the hours you consume your meals.

-If you are serious about losing 20 pounds, you might want to try PLATE, a weight mangement program developed specifically for women over 50.
-Dr. Kathryn Waldrep, an OB/GYN who collaborated with Prime Women on developing PLATE recommends a 16:8 intermittent fasting schedule.
-The new PLATE app (app on Apple or Android) allows you to gradually adjust your meal times with notifications, along with a meal planner, and recording substitutions allowed on the program.
+If you are serious about losing 20 pounds, you might want to try PLATE, a weight management program developed specifically for women over 50.
+Dr. Kathryn Waldrep, an OB/GYN who collaborated with Prime Women on developing PLATE, recommends a 16:8 intermittent fasting schedule.
+The new PLATE app (app on Apple or Android) allows you to gradually adjust your mealtimes with notifications, along with a meal planner and recording substitutions allowed on the program.

 Good luck on your road to a healthier you!